 Early History of the Cheeseburay family

 This web page shows only a small excerpt of our Cheeseburay research.
-Another 226 words (16 lines of text) covering the years 1594, 1667 and 1649 are included under the topic Early Cheeseburay History in all our PDF Extended History products and printed products wherever possible.
+Another 127 words (9 lines of text) covering the years 1526, 1611, 1594, 1667, 1649, 1430, 1427 and 1431 are included under the topic Early Cheeseburay History in all our PDF Extended History products and printed products wherever possible.

 Cheeseburay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Cheeseburay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Cheeseburay include: Chesbrough, Cheesebourgh, Cheesbrough, Cheseborough, Chesebrough and many more.

 Early Notables of the Cheeseburay family (pre 1700)

 Another 51 words (4 lines of text) are included under the topic Early Cheeseburay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cheeseburay family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Cheeseburay or a variant listed above: William Cheesebrough who settled in Boston Massachusetts and later moved to Salem, with his wife Anne, daughter Sarah, and three sons, Peter, Samuel, and Nathanial, in 1630..